sercrod/sercrod/docs/guide/5-lifecycle-save-and-load.en.md

 ## Spec details ? confirmed facts only
 ### Completion event
-- Event name: `nablla-loaded`
+- Event name: `sercrod-loaded`
-- Target: the Nablla element that performed the load
+- Target: the Sercrod element that performed the load
 - Bubbling: `bubbles: true`
 - Cross shadow boundary: `composed: true`
 - `detail` payload:
-  - `host`: the originating Nablla element
+  - `host`: the originating Sercrod element
   - `fileName`: selected file name, or `null`
   - `props`: additional info from implementation, or `null`
   - `json`: the parsed JSON object

 ### Errors and warnings
 - When JSON is invalid or cannot be applied, show a warning and do not change the UI.
-- Follow the project convention using the `[Nablla warn]` prefix.
+- Follow the project convention using the `[Sercrod warn]` prefix.

 ---